 - Interdependence: For the Fellowship, interdependence reflects the belief that each Christian and congregation, while often functioning independently, is vitally dependent on others in the body of Christ.

-    - The Fellowship seeks to include members on the basis of common commitment to primary issues of faith, rather than to find ways to exclude members because of distinctions of secondary importance.
+- Common Faith: The Fellowship seeks to include members on the basis of common commitment to primary issues of faith, rather than to find ways to exclude members because of distinctions of secondary importance.

 - Values: The Fellowship rejoices in liberty, while preserving biblically sound values.
 The New Testament doctrine of liberty in Christ is of cardinal value to the Fellowship, but liberty is not to be construed as license for lawlessness.
 Rather, Christian living is to be marked as "holiness unto the Lord."